Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/element.md

 ## textInc_JP
 `string`
-In the rare case of gaining a specific element, this Japanese text is shown in in the message log. (e.g. becoming a cannibal.)
+In the rare case of gaining a specific element, this Japanese text is shown in the message log. (e.g. becoming a cannibal.)

 ## textInc
 `string`
-In the rare case of gaining a specific element, this Japanese text is shown in in the message log. (e.g. becoming a cannibal.)
+In the rare case of gaining a specific element, this English text is shown in the message log. (e.g. becoming a cannibal.)

 ## textDec_JP
 `string`